-\vpara{\solution v.s.
-Fine-tuning.} It is not allowed to change the pre-trained model's parameters by fine-tuning in traditional knowledge probing.
-We seek to evaluate how much knowledge has language models learned during pre-training.
-However, this work's essential aspect is to compare \solution and fine-tuning, particularly on unidirectional language models like GPT.
+\hide{ \vpara{\solution v.s.
+Fine-tuning.} Because we seek to evaluate how much knowledge has language models learned during pre-training, in traditional knowledge probing, it is not allowed to change the pre-trained model's parameters by fine-tuning.
+However, an essential aspect of this work is to compare \solution and fine-tuning, particularly on unidirectional language models like GPT.
 We are especially interested in the following question: Are unidirectional and bidirectional language models gaining similar improvement from \solution?

-To make a comprehensive review on existing tuning methods, we include the following approaches: 1) Manual Prompt (MP): use original handcraft prompts from LAMA.
+To make a comprehensive review of existing tuning methods, we include the following approaches: 1) Manual Prompt (MP): use original handcraft prompts from LAMA.
 2) Fine-tuning (FT): only to present the subject and fine-tune the model to predict the object.
 3) Manual Prompt with Fine-tuning (MP+FT): fine-tuning the language model with the handcraft prompts.
 4) \solution: use continuous prompts (while fixing language models' parameters).

 We implement the four strategies in the LAMA-29k (see Table \ref{tab:lama_results}, right), and we find that \solution is comparable to or better than fine-tuning-based methods, which is surprising but reasonable.
-The surprising thing is that fine-tuning should have been more potent since it tunes all language models' parameters, while \solution not.
-However, it is also reasonable because, in terms of knowledge probing, many facts can only be hard-coded rather than inferenced by language models.
-The fine-tuning of parameters might result in catastrophic forgetting.
-On the contrary, \solution does not change the pre-trained models' parameters but evoke the stored knowledge by finding a better continuous prompt.
+The surprising thing is that fine-tuning should have been more powerful since it tunes all language models' parameters, while \solution not.
+However, it is also reasonable because, in terms of knowledge, many can only be hard-coded rather than inferenced.
+The fine-tuning of parameters might result in catastrophic forgetting while \solution does not change parameters but evoke the stored knowledge using a better prompt.